AndersGMadsen/comsocsci2021group3/index.md

 As a small thought experiment, imagine two groups of junior developers that are working on the same project but different specific tasks, which we will call branches, and are led by two senior developers that communicate in order optimize the efficiency of the project work.
 Apart from the senior developers, the two groups do not communicate with each other, meaning that each junior developer only communicates with other junior developers within their branch of the project.
 In this setting a partition which groups developers into two categories based on the branch in the company will lead to high modularity - even the optimal partition in this case.
 However, if we instead partition developers based on whether they are right- or left-handed, we would expect the modularity to be lower unless it just somehow happens that only the two senior developers are left-handed while all the junior developers are right-handed - in that case would result in the same optimal modularity.

-Using a called the Louvain algorithm, we can determine the best partition for the philosophy network, i.e. the partition that leads to the highest modularity score.
+Using an algorithm called the Louvain algorithm, we can determine the best partition for the philosophy network, i.e. the partition that leads to the highest modularity score.
 The two graphs below show (left) the best partitioning found using the Louvain algorithm, and (right) the partitioning we created using the branches of philosophy as a baseline.

 <img style="width: 70%;" src="assets/img/partitions_vs.png" alt="Degree distribution (directed)"/>